Trauma-Informed Singing and Teaching

 If voice has a role in violence prevention it would be important to find possible ways to mask those same cues through specialized voice training (Denardo Roney et al., 2018).
 Understanding these vocal markers allows for the development of targeted voice training programs to enhance vocal confidence, improve prosody, and reduce laryngeal tension.

-Shadow work (Jungian psychology) helps individuals explore and reintegrate what has been repressed or exiled in themselves.
+Moving deeper, Jungian shadow work (Kroeker, 2019) helps individuals explore and reintegrate what has been repressed or exiled in themselves using Archetypal Music Psychotherapy (AMS).
 More than understanding and commanding one’s self-narrative, shadow work requires the integration of emotional and somatic content.
-Shadow work invites people to face uncomfortable feelings like shame, rage, grief, and guilt—emotions often deeply connected to trauma.
+It invites people to face uncomfortable feelings like shame, rage, grief, and guilt - emotions often deeply connected to trauma - and work them out through music.
+In this way negative emotions can process and drain from mental and somatic containers.

-P.S.
 The brain is still the central processor of ALL interoceptive messages.
 And that is a highly variable process whereby the same signal can generate very different experiences within individuals.
 That’s where associations, feelings, and what we casually call "memory" come from.
 Even something as simple as an exogenously-generated elevated heart rate can invoke fear and anxiety in one person, and excitement and thrill in another.
 These feelings--and memories-- are created by the brain and they are not universal.
 The body may keep the score, but the brain is interpreting the numbers.
-THAT's the misunderstanding.
+THAT's the misunderstanding (Chen, et al, 2021).

 Sources: